-We are focusing our developments on Hedgehog pathway inhibitor therapeutics for patients with certain cancers, including skin, lung and prostate cancers.
-Our initial product candidate is a new formulation of itraconazole, which is based upon new drug delivery technology that enhances its bioavailabilty.
-Previous formulations of itraconazole have exhibited anti-cancer properties in human trials and therefore, based on pre-clinical research regarding specific indicators of Hedgehog pathway inhibition, we believe have compelling evidence of being potential Hedgehog inhibitors for treatment of cancer in humans.
-We have obtained exclusive U.S. rights to use and develop SUBA-Itraconazole, a patented, more bioavailable formulation of the currently marketed drug itraconazole, which we have licensed from Mayne Pharma through an exclusive Supply and License Agreement.
+We are focusing our developments on Hedgehog pathway inhibitor therapeutics for patients with certain cancers.
+Our initial product candidate is based on SUBA-Itraconazole, which employs a patented drug delivery technology that enhances its bioavailabilty.
+Previous formulations of itraconazole have exhibited anti-cancer properties in human trials and therefore, based on pre-clinical research regarding specific indicators of Hedgehog pathway inhibition and our most recent Phase 2(b) clinical trial, we have compelling evidence for the significant potential of Hedgehog inhibitors for treatment of cancer in humans.
+We have exclusive U.S. rights to use and develop SUBA-Itraconazole from Mayne Pharma through the Supply and License Agreement in the licensed field.

 Background of Itraconazole.
 Itraconazole is FDA approved for and used to treat serious fungal or yeast infections.
 This medicine works by killing the fungus or yeast and preventing its growth.
-Itraconazole is a prescription based medication, available as an IV solution, oral liquid, capsule or tablet.
+Itraconazole is a prescription-based medication, available as an IV solution, oral liquid, capsule or tablet.

 Cancer and Hedgehog Inhibitors.
 The Hedgehog (also known as Hh) proteins comprise a group of secreted proteins that regulate cell growth, differentiation and survival.
 They are involved in organogenesis (the formation of organs), and have been shown to promote adult stem cell proliferation.
 Inappropriate activation of the Hh signaling pathway has been implicated in the development of several types of cancers including prostate, lung, pancreas, breast, brain and skin.
 Hedgehog pathway inhibitors are a relatively new class of therapeutic agents that act by targeting the proteins involved in the regulation of the Hh pathway.
 Many of these newly discovered inhibitors are currently undergoing preclinical testing and some have entered clinical studies as anti-cancer agents for a variety of cancers.
-Vismodegib was approved for treatment of locally advanced and metastatic basal cell carcinoma in early 2012 and sonidegib was approved for locally advanced BCC in mid-2015.
+Vismodegib was approved for treatment of locally advanced and metastatic basal cell carcinoma in early 2012, sonidegib was approved for locally advanced BCC in mid-2015 and gladegib was approved in late 2018 for treatment of acute myeloid leukemia